 You apparently missed the earlier but not so distant Israeli reference.

-”It’s also inaccurate to depict the non-Russian former USSR migration to Russia as exclusively unskilled.”
+”Its also inaccurate to depict the non-Russian former USSR migration to Russia as exclusively unskilled.”

 Nobody said FSU immigration to Russia was totally unskilled.
 Its just very badly paid, and there isnt a hope Russia could attract skilled work from the west in large numbers there.
 Mike, I dont know why you feel the need to defend Russia endlessly -nobody here is going out of their way to attack Russia, we’re simply calling it as we see it.
 Russia is 2nd world.
 Its just a fact.